Course code Arhi3079

 • Competence: identify the most suitable designing principles, as well as plan expected management techniques.

-1. Spatial structure of residential quarters.
-Composition and function of greenery.
-Territory survey, inventory (8 h).
+1. Spatial structure of residential areas.
+Composition and function of the blue-green structure.
+Survey, research and inventory of the territory (lecture 8 h).

-2. Viewing examples of good practice in nature, according to the specifics of the project area (10 h).
+3. Study of examples of good practice, according to the specifics of the territory to be designed (lecture 8 h).

 5. Mastering the main planning principles for the appropriate type of territories.
-Development of the first sketch (10 h).
+Development of the first sketch (practical work No. 2 – 8 h).

-6. Presentation of the sketch idea in English using various visual materials (10 h).
+6. Presentation of the sketch idea using various visual materials (practical work No. 3 – 8 h).

-9. Selection and / or design of elements corresponding to the nature and function of the territory (10 h).
+7. Selection and / or design of elements corresponding to the nature and function of the territory (practical work No. 4 – 8 h).

 Within the study course, in accordance with the defined requirements, a course project with a model is developed.
 The student independently develops appropriate spatial plans, detailing solutions, specification tables in appropriate programs: AutoCAD, Skechup and Lumion